eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 #### Project status ping timeout
 `statusPingTimeout: <string>`
-- This value is the total number of pings used by Codewind to determine if the project has timeout issue during starting state.
+- This value is the total number of pings used by Codewind to determine if the project has timeout issues during starting state.
-- Each ping takes 2 seconds. e.g. if the value is set to 30, the timeout is 60 seconds.
+- Each ping takes 2 seconds.
+For example, if the value is set to 30, the timeout is 60 seconds.
 - If the value is not set, the default value is set to `90` (3 minutes) for Appsody projects, and `30` (1 minute) for all other project types.

 ***